-The volunteer will patrol the trails to provide a situation report including windfalls, drainage problems, erosion, vandalism, and litter.
+The volunteer will patrol the trails and provide a situation report including windfalls, drainage problems, erosion, vandalism, and litter.
 Volunteers certified for using hand tools by the Park are allowed to cut low-hanging limbs or branches and small downed trees that block the trail.

 The volunteer may also pick up litter, remove leaves and debris from drainage’s, and remove sand from boardwalks.
-Also, the volunteer will greet and provide needed assistance to other park visitors using the trail.
+The volunteer may greet and provide park education and assistance to park visitors using the trail.

-The volunteer will submit an online time report of hours worked and any observations about the trail.
+The volunteer will submit a Rustic Trail Report including hours worked and any observations about the trail.

 Anticipated Results & Benefits of Project:

 Park trails will receive more frequent scrutiny than is possible through visits by paid staff.
 Problems will be corrected on the spot, or else reported to the appropriate staff member for prompt attention.
-The presence of volunteers on the trails will provide a positive influence on visitor behavior and enhance their overall experience.
+The presence of volunteers on the trails will have a positive influence on visitor behavior and enhance their overall experience.

 Skills and Abilities Needed by Volunteers:

 The volunteer’s physical conditioning must be good enough to permit walking moderate distances.
-A volunteer using hand tools must be accustomed to doing such work to prevent injury.
-The volunteer needs to be able to work alone without frequent supervision and to exercise good judgment.
-The volunteer should be comfortable interacting with park visitors, and using their best efforts to answer questions and to provide a positive image of the park and the Friends of Sleeping Bear organization.
+They should be comfortable interacting with park visitors, and using their best efforts to answer questions and provide a positive image of the park as well as the Friends of Sleeping Bear Dunes organization.

 Limitations for Volunteers:

 Volunteers are asked to patrol their trail once per month from April through October.
-Patrolling more frequently, and patrolling other trails is an added plus.
+Patrolling more frequently, and patrolling other trails is encouraged.